This is the fifth post in my “Divorce & Your Money” series.

 If your debt seems insurmountable, bankruptcy may be worth considering.
 If you’re still married, you should file together so neither is stuck with joint debt.
 Filing for bankruptcy does not affect payments for child or spousal support.
 Consult a bankruptcy attorney.

-Both parties should get a copy of their credit report.
+Get a copy of your credit report.
 Comparing your list of debts with your official credit report will ensure that there are no surprises, and make sure that any debts not paid off in full are assigned to one spouse or the other.

 After the divorce is final, you could still be liable for outstanding debt, even if your spouse agreed to pay it.
 If your ex files for bankruptcy or just does not pay the debts, your creditors could demand payment from you for the full amount of the debt, plus interest and penalties.
 Your divorce decree is an agreement you and your ex-spouse have with the court, and does not legally change the contracts you have with your lenders.